erininabox/final-project/README.md

 ###### When is the project due?

-* **Friday, September 17th, 2021** - [Project planning deliverables Soft Pitch](#project-planning-soft-pitch-deliverables) due!
+* **Friday, September 17th, 2021 - By Mid-day** - [Project planning deliverables Soft Pitch](#project-planning-soft-pitch-deliverables) due!
 Clear your idea by presenting your preliminary planning materials and app idea to the instructors!

-* **Monday, September 20th, 2021** - [Project planning deliverables Hard Pitch](#project-planning-hard-pitch-deliverables) due!
+* **Monday, September 20th, 2021 - Morning** - [Project planning deliverables Hard Pitch](#project-planning-hard-pitch-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

 * **4:00pm, Friday, March 24th, 2021** - Feature Freeze